LE-428/spopro/README.md

 ## Ideas

-+ World map showing from which country/IP-address you have connected in the pas
++ World map showing from which country/IP-address you have connected in the past
-+ Favorite Genres and favorite artists of these genres (plot/animation)
++ Favorite genres and favorite artists of these genres (plot/animation)
 + Most skipped track??
 + ... additions?